Human Transport system, Structure of human circulatory system (heart, blood vessels & blood)

 Heart

-The heart is a hollow muscular organ which lies nearly in the middle of the chest cavity , It is enclosed in the pericardium, to protect the heart and facilitate its action, The heart beats regularly throughout the whole lifetime.
+The heart is a hollow muscular organ that lies nearly in the middle of the chest cavity, It is enclosed in the pericardium, to protect the heart and facilitate its action, The heart beats regularly throughout the whole lifetime.

 The heart is divided horizontally into four chambers: The upper two thin-walled chambers are called atria which receive the blood from the veins, The lower chambers with thick muscular walls are called ventricles that pump the blood through the arteries.

-The heart is divided longitudinally into two sides by means of muscular walls which are right side and left side, Each side has an atrium and a ventricle connected together by an opening which is guarded by a valve with thin flaps whose free edges are attracted by tendons to the ventricle wall, to prevent the flaps from turning inside out, Thus, the blood is permitted to flow from the atrium to the ventricle, but not in the reverse direction.
+The heart is divided longitudinally into two sides using muscular walls which are the right side and left side, Each side has an atrium and a ventricle connected together by an opening that is guarded by a valve with thin flaps whose free edges are attracted by tendons to the ventricle wall, to prevent the flaps from turning inside out, Thus, the blood is permitted to flow from the atrium to the ventricle, but not in the reverse direction.

 Types of heart valves

-1. Tricuspid valve ( consists of 3 flaps ) is between the right atrium and right ventricle, It allows the blood to pass from the right atrium to the right ventricle ( in one direction ) , but not in the reverse direction .
+1. The tricuspid valve ( consists of 3 flaps ) is between the right atrium and right ventricle, It allows the blood to pass from the right atrium to the right ventricle (in one direction), but not in the reverse direction.

-2. Bicuspid valve ( Mitral valve ) ( consists of 2 flaps ) is between the left atrium and left ventricle, It allows the blood to pass from the left atrium to the left ventricle ( in one direction ), but not in the reverse direction.
+2. The bicuspid valve (Mitral valve) (consists of 2 flaps) is between the left atrium and left ventricle, It allows the blood to pass from the left atrium to the left ventricle (in one direction), but not in the reverse direction.

-3. Semilunar valves ( Aortic valve & pulmonary valve ) is at the connection of the heart with both aorta and pulmonary artery , They allow the blood to pass from the two ventricles to the arteries in one direction ( prevent the blood from returning to the ventricles ).
+3. Semilunar valves (Aortic valve and pulmonary valve) are at the connection of the heart with both the aorta and pulmonary artery, They allow the blood to pass from the two ventricles to the arteries in one direction (prevent the blood from returning to the ventricles).

 Sino-atrial node

-It is a specialized bundle of thin cardiac muscular fibers that is buried in the right atrial wall near the connection between the right atrium ( auricle ) and the large veins , It is considered as the pacemaker of heart , as it beats at a regular rate of 70 beats/minute ( normal rate ) .
+It is a specialized bundle of thin cardiac muscular fibers that is buried in the right atrial wall near the connection between the right atrium (auricle) and the large veins, It is considered as the pacemaker of the heart, as it beats at a regular rate of 70 beats/minute (normal rate).

-It is connected to two nerves: A nerve decreases the rate of heartbeats during sleeping and in sadness states ( grief ), A nerve increases the rate of heartbeats during joy, after waking up and in case of severe physical effort, So, The number of cardiac beats changes according to the physical and psychological states of the body.
+It is connected to two nerves: A nerve decreases the rate of heartbeats during sleeping and in sadness states (grief), and a nerve increases the rate of heartbeats during joy, after waking up, and in case of severe physical effort, So, The number of cardiac beats changes according to the physical and psychological states of the body.

 Atrio-ventricular node

-Atrio-ventricular node is located at the junction between atria and ventricles, Mechanism of heartbeats :
+Atrio-ventricular node is located at the junction between the atria and ventricles, Mechanism of heartbeats:

 1. The sino-atrial node sends impulses over the two atria which are stimulated to contract.